Nelany/rsschool-s1/typescript-essentials/TypeScript.md

 ## Reflections

-[Add your personal reflections on what you learned in each module and how it contributes to your development skills]

 1. #### Getting Started with TypeScript

    This module introduced me to the TypeScript language, explained why it was created, and demonstrated how to use it for JavaScript development.
 I also set up the TypeScript development environment for future exercises.